robsontenorio/lighthouse-dashboard/README.md

 ### Install locally

-First, clone the repository then on target app add to `composer.json`
+Clone the repository, then on target app add to `composer.json`

 ```json
  "repositories": {